How to Be the Best Lover She’s Ever Had

 Once you’ve figured out how she feels most comfortable including you, pay attention to how she touches herself.

 She knows what she likes.
-This isn’t to say there is no undiscovered country, it is just to say you can discover her favorites so far.
+This isn’t to say there is no undiscovered country, but you can discover her favorites so far.